DORA Enforcement Active — Regulatory Assessments Underway

 Actions to Undertake

-Set up a system for internal reporting of cyber threats to designated officers within the organization: Develop a clear internal process where employees can quickly report potential or actual cyber threats to a dedicated incident response team.
-This ensures rapid assessment and action, minimizing the impact of incidents.
+Set up internal reporting systems: Develop a clear process where employees can report potential threats to a dedicated incident response team.

 Deliverables